Find Certified Nursing Assistant Programs in Vermont in 2023

 To maintain your CNA certification in Vermont, you must renew your certification every two years by submitting a renewal form and fee, as well as working a minimum of eighteen hours every twenty-four months.
 Additionally, passing the nurse aide competency exam is also required.

-Make sure to plan ahead and complete your continuing education and renewal requirements in a timely manner to avoid any disruptions in your employment.
+Make sure to plan and complete your continuing education and renewal requirements promptly to avoid any disruptions in your employment.

 Continuing Education